 The rapid expansion of virtual meeting technology means that these platforms are now fair game for electronic discovery by an opposing party in a lawsuit, formal document requests from regulatory agencies, subpoenas, and public records requests, among others.
-Organizations should explore a variety of platforms and determine which platform works best for their organization not only from a practical perspective, but also from a data retention perspective.
+Which platform an organization chooses or allows its employees to use can have consequences from a data retention perspective.